saras152/Traffic-Sign-Classifier/README.md

 | 0.581185758   | Caution                   |
 | 0.999098659           | Straight or right                             |
 | 0.985288680           | Keep right                                    |

+## EDIT ##
+I attempted a RBG image input based model instead of grayscale images as inputs to the network with the hopes that the traffic signs image will be corectly classified, but it was not.
+May be there is something else that needs to be done to correctly classify that image.

 ## What else can be done ##